shivatech-3784/pharmaceutical-yield-optimization-analysis/README.md

 # Exploratory Analysis:
 Data visualization was used to identify correlations and relationships between process parameters and the final yield.

+# Model Buildin:
-# Model Building: A Random Forest Regressor model was trained to predict the yield percentage based on the process parameters.
+A Random Forest Regressor model was trained to predict the yield percentage based on the process parameters.

 # Key Findings & Model Performance
 The predictive model achieved strong performance, with an R-squared (R 2 ) of 0.82 and a Mean Absolute Error (MAE) of 1.78%.
 This means the model can explain 82% of the variance in the yield and is, on average, within 1.78 percentage points of the actual yield.